Andras-vajda/A-titolo-provvisorio/Steiner/C/readme.md

 5. Verify that every pair of elements appears in exactly one triple

 The computational complexity is O(v), making it extremely efficient compared to other methods, especially for large values of v.

+The QLCI implementation demonstrates efficient techniques for generating combinatorial structures with rotational patterns, using optimized memory allocation and bit operations for performance.